On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Introduction

-While it is often reasonable to assume that queries to the function are noiseless, there is also substantial motivation to understand the impact of noise.
-For instance, when performing integrals in Bayesian inference, function evaluations themselves may be implemented using a randomized subroutine whose variations can be modeled by introducing noise terms.
-As a rather different example, in the same way that noisy Bayesian optimization (BO) can be used to find maximal sensor readings in a sensor network (e.g., see \cite{Kra11}), noisy BQ methods could be used to find average (or weighted average) readings.
+where $p(\xv)$ is a known weighting function, but we only have black-box access to $f(\xv)$.
+It is common to study this problem for worst-case functions in a given class, and with noiseless function queries and deterministic algorithms (e.g., see \citep{Nov88,Kan16,Kan19}).
+However, this is also substantial motivation to understand average-case performance measures, noisy queries, and randomized algorithms (e.g., see \citep{Nov88,Pla96,Nov16}).

-We consider BQ methods that model uncertainty using a {\em Gaussian Process} (GP) with a suitable-chosen kernel.
-In theoretical studies of GP methods, two distinct settings are commonly considered: Bayesian and non-Bayesian (i.e., frequentist).
-In the Bayesian setting, the underlying function is assumed to be a random sample from a GP, whereas the non-Bayesian setting treats the function as fixed and unknown, assuming that it has a bounded norm in the {\em Reproducing Kernel Hilbert Space} (RKHS).
-We will focus on the non-Bayesian setting, and specifically on the Mat\'ern-$\nu$ kernel, given by \cite{Ras06}
+As an example motivating noisy settings, when performing integrals in Bayesian inference, function evaluations themselves may be implemented using a randomized subroutine whose variations can be modeled by introducing noise terms.
+As a rather different example, in the same way that noisy Bayesian optimization (BO) can be used to find maximal sensor readings in a sensor network (e.g., see \citep{Kra11}), noisy BQ methods could be used to find average (or weighted average) readings.